bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Dexterity (Stealth) Expert Skill Trick*

-When you are hidden, you no longer need to be concealed to remain hidden, but you must expend 1 STA for every turn you spend hidden without concealment.
+When you are hidden, you no longer need to be concealed to remain hidden, but you must expend your bonus action every turn you spend hidden without concealment.
 Missing with an attack no longer breaks stealth, although casting a spell with verbal components or hitting with an attack does reveal your position.

 #### Slippery

 *Dexterity (Acrobatics) Expert Skill Trick*

-You can no longer be grappled or restrained by non-legendary effects as long as you spend 1 STA when the effect is applied.
+You can no longer be grappled or restrained by spells under 6th level or by non-legendary creatures.

 ### Master Skill Tricks